jamedeus/micropython-smarthome/devices/readme.md

 ### Device Metadata

 Metadata files must have the same name as the corresponding class (eg `Wled.py` and `Wled.json`) and should be placed in [util/metadata/devices](util/metadata/devices).
+Adding a metadata file to this directory will automatically integrate the device type with all client-side tools - no changes are needed in the webapp or CLI tool code.

 The JSON metadata must follow this syntax:
 ```